sn-datawizard/kafka-postgresql-demo-stream/README.md

 This repository is a step-by-step documentation on how to develop a streaming data pipeline locally with kafka-python (https://kafka-python.readthedocs.io/en/master/usage.html).

+For this demo stream the default kafka docker-compose.yml file is used & extendend by a postgresql database and a WebUI.

 ## Prerequisites
 - Windows is used for developing
 - Python (https://www.python.org/downloads/) | (https://www.python.org/downloads/windows/)